 During the 2021 Reporting Period, the Group discovered their patent was infringement by a third party (the "Incident").
 The third party has exploited the Group's patented process without our consent.
 The Group immediately sent an intellectual property cease and desist letter to the third party to require them to stop and discontinue the infringing activity.
 However, the third party fails to respond appropriately by the given timeline.

-As at the date of this report, the Board of the Group together with the Group's Singapore legal adviser (the "Singapore Legal Adviser") are closely monitoring the progress of the Incident, assessing the remedies, and the Group will take all necessary actions, include taking legal action against the third party to protect the interests of the Group and all the stakeholders of the Group.
+The Board of the Group, in collaboration with the Group's Singapore legal adviser (the "Singapore Legal Adviser"), closely monitored the situation and evaluated potential remedies.
+During the 2023 Reporting Period, we sought a second legal opinion from lawyers and employed a private investigator to acquire a more comprehensive understanding of the circumstances.
+Following thorough consultations with the Singapore Legal Adviser, the management concluded that further pursuit of this matter was not viable.